Configure Adaptive Shaping

 Default: Disabled

 High Threshold Enter the upper bandwidth limit, which is a percentage of the input rate configured on the interface.
-When the amount of traffic transmitted to the hub exceeds this value, the hub advertises a higher shaping rate to the connected branches.
+When the downlink utilization on the hub exceeds the High Threshold value for the number of times defined by the Damping Count, the hub advertises a lower shaping rate (lower by the Percentage Change value) to the remote branches.
 The effect is that the branches reduce the rate at which they send traffic to the hub.
+The advertised shaping rate remains reduced until the downlink utilization falls below the Low Threshold value.

 Range: 1 through 100 percent

-Default: 80 percentLow Threshold Enter the lower bandwidth limit, which is a percentage of the input rate configure on the interface.
-When the amount of traffic transmitted to the hub falls below this value, the hub advertises a lower shaping rate.
-The effect is that the branches increase the rate at which they send traffic to the hub.
+Default: 80 percentLow Threshold Enter the lower bandwidth limit, which is a percentage of the input rate configured on the interface.
+When the downlink utilization on the hub falls below the Low Threshold value for the number of times defined by the Damping Count, and the advertised shaping rate was previously decreased below the configured input rate on the interface, the hub advertises a higher shaping rate (higher by the Percentage Change value).
+The effect is that the remote branches increase the rate at which they send traffic to this hub.

 Range: 1 through 100 percent